Monday, May 8, 2017

 Still, no one was prepared for what lie ahead for Orr and the NHL in 1969-70.

 Even more, such was his dominance that Orr's assist total alone was enough to break the record, but with the addition of his 33 goals, Orr not only led all defensemen in points, but the entire NHL as well, outdistancing teammate and center Phil Esposito by 21 points to win the overall scoring race.

 In the playoffs, Orr added an additional 20 points on nine goals and 11 assists in 14 games as the Bruins would capture their first Stanley Cup in 29 years, finished off with Orr's overtime goal in Game 4 of their sweep of the St. Louis Blues, captured in this iconic photograph of Orr celebrating the series clinching goal while flying through the air like a superhero.

-Following the season Orr was named the recipient of the Art Ross Trophy, the Hart Trophy, his now annual Norris Trophy and the Conn Smythe Trophy as well as leading the league in plus/minus with a +54 rating.
+Following the season Orr was named the recipient of the Art Ross Trophy, his now annual Norris Trophy and the Conn Smythe Trophy as well as leading the league in plus/minus with a +54 rating.
 He was also named the recipient of the Hart Trophy on this date in 1970, making him the first defenseman in 26 seasons to be named the NHL MVP since the Toronto Maple Leafs Babe Pratt in 1944.

 In 1999, The Hockey News asked experts to select the most important regular season performance in NHL history and Orr's 1969-70 season was ranked #1, even ahead of Wayne Gretzky's three separate 200+ point seasons, including the one in which he scored a record 92 goals, because "Orr changed the way the game was played.
 He expanded the job description of all defensemen who followed.
 No longer was it accepted for defensemen to join the offense, it was expected of them if teams were to have success."

-He would conclude is career with two Stanley Cups, two Conn Smythe Trophies, the Calder Trophy, eight consecutive Norris Trophies, two Art Ross Trophies, still the only defenseman to ever win the scoring title, three Hart Trophies and the Pearson Award.
-He was also named the MVP of the 1976 Canada Cup, the winner of the Lester Patrick Trophy and was inducted into the Hockey Hall of Fame in 1979 as well as having his number 4 retired by the Bruins that same year.
+He would conclude his career with two Stanley Cups, two Conn Smythe Trophies, the Calder Trophy, eight consecutive Norris Trophies, two Art Ross Trophies, three Hart Trophies, the Pearson Award and is still the only defenseman to ever win the scoring title.
+He was also named the MVP of the 1976 Canada Cup, a recipient of the Lester Patrick Trophy and was inducted into the Hockey Hall of Fame in 1979 as well as having his number 4 retired by the Bruins that same year.

 Today's featured jersey is a 1969-70 Boston Bruins Bobby Orr jersey as worn while flying through the air after scoring the Stanley Cup winning goal in 1970.

-When purchasing a Bobby Orr Bruins jersey, please be aware that Orr very rarely wore his name on the back of any Boston Bruins jersey during his entire career, with the only times being for national TV games, as was the practice back then.
+When purchasing an Orr Bruins jersey, please be aware that Orr very rarely wore his name on the back of any jersey during his entire Boston career, with the only exception being for national TV games, as was the practice back then.
 Quite often Orr jerseys are sold on ebay or other online stores with Orr's name incorrectly on the back of the jersey, as if his iconic #4 wasn't enough.